sheila-anne/sheila-anne/src/pages/events/index.md

 ## Yoga

-Catch weekly classes at [Three Bridges](https://www.3bridgesyoga.com/) in Portsmouth:
+Catch weekly classes in-person and streamed virtually at [Three Bridges](https://www.3bridgesyoga.com/) in Portsmouth:

-- Tuesdays 7AM
+- Tuesdays 7AM Flow
+- Wednesdays 4:30PM Flow
-- Wednesdays 6PM
+- Wednesdays 6PM Mindful Strength

+## Ongoing

 Would you like to book a private event?